veilair/circleci-docs/jekyll/_cci2/webhooks.md

 A webhook allows you to connect a platform you manage (either an API you create yourself, or a third party service) to a stream of future _events_.

-Setting up a Webhook on CircleCI enables you to receive information (referred to as _events_) from CircleCI, as they happen.
+Setting up a webhook on CircleCI enables you to receive information (referred to as _events_) from CircleCI, as they happen.
 This can help you avoid polling the API or manually checking the CircleCI web application for desired information.

 The rest of this document will detail how to set up a webhook as well as the shape of events that will be sent to your webhook destination.

-**Note:** The Webhooks feature on CircleCI is currently in preview; documentation and features may change or be added to.
+**Note:** The webhooks feature on CircleCI is currently in preview; documentation and features may change or be added to.

 ## Use cases
 {: #use-cases}